 The presentation includes spatial installations with music and moving images, including “The Parade”, “The Potato” and “The Experiment”, along with some 20 independent video works.
 Several entirely new pieces will also be shown – videos and sculptures, and the artists’ first virtual reality (VR) experience.
 The exhibition spills into a couple of rooms containing iconic works and rarely-shown pieces from the Moderna Museet collection of surrealism and Dada, selected by the curator Jo Widoff.
 Works created in another era, which nevertheless have similarities in approach, style and strategy.

 A major presence on the international art scene

-Nathalie Djurberg (born 1978 in Lysekil) and Hans Berg (born 1978 in Rättvik) are based in Berlin.
-Over the past decade, they have risen to prominence on the international art scene, exhibiting in contexts such as the Venice Biennale, The New Museum, New York, and 21st Century Minsheng Art Museum, Shanghai.
+Nathalie Djurberg and Hans Berg, both born in Sweden in 1978, live and work in Berlin and Stockholm.
+Over the past decade, they have been prominent on the international art scene, and their works have been shown at the Venice Biennale, The New Museum in New York, and the 21st Century Minsheng Art Museum, Shanghai.